Legislature(2021 - 2022)GRUENBERG 120

 3:58:07 PM

-KERRY CROCKER, Staff, Representative Louise Stutes, explained
+KERRY CROCKER, Staff, Representative Louise Stutes, on behalf of

-that the proposed legislation utilized existing statutory
+the proposed legislation utilized existing statutory language

 REPRESENTATIVE TARR understood that legislative confirmation